- Borrow & Request

 The collection held by the Special Collections and Archives Research Center contains public relations materials, financial records, internal committee files, and, most importantly, letters from everyday Americans responding to Einstein's appeal for funds.
 This correspondence demonstrates one angle of the public response to the possibility of nuclear war; writers often poignantly detail their personal, moral, or religious reasons for contributing funds to this effort.
 The ECAS also corresponded with social and political organizations, such as the United World Federalists and the League of Women Voters.
 Also included in the correspondence are materials to and from the National Committee on Atomic Information, showing the tense relationship between the two organizations.

-The Charter Heslep Papers, 1932-1963: The Charter Heslep Papers are primarily comprised of materials dating from Heslep's time as an employee of the Atomic Energy Commission.
+The Charter Heslep Papers, 1932-1963 are primarily comprised of materials dating from Heslep's time as an employee of the Atomic Energy Commission.
 The collection includes correspondence, speeches, ephemera, photographs, and sound recordings relating to Charter Heslep's work with the AEC, with emphasis on his efforts to televise U.S. nuclear tests on behalf of the Commission.

 The How OSU Grew Nuclear Science Oral History Collection, 2009-2010 consists of interviews of Oregon State University faculty and alumni in the Nuclear Engineering and Radiation Health Physics Department that were conducted as part of the 50th anniversary of the graduate program in 2009.